bheesen/pythonforbusiness/README.md

 <!-- badges: end -->

-The goal of the package pythonbusiness is to support the readers of the book “Künstliche Intelligenz for Business mit Python” with samples, functions and tutorials as described in the book.
+The goal of the package pythonbusiness is to support the readers of the book “Künstliche Intelligenz für das Business: Anwendungsentwicklung mit Python” with samples, functions and tutorials as described in the book.

-The function ml.summary() automatically evaluates the main descriptive statistical figures for a variable and creates different forms of graphics for qualitative and quantitative variables.
+The function ml_summary() automatically evaluates the main descriptive statistical figures for a variable.
+The function ml_plot() creates different forms of visualizations.

 ## Installation